 Finally, if you want to save on accommodation, use my Booking discount code and get up to 20% off on all accommodation rentals wherever you go.

-How did you like this list of backpacking 101 tips?
+How did you like this list of backpacking 101 tips for beginners?
 Do you think they will help you with your upcoming backpacking adventure?
 Do you think there are some other important backpacking 101 tips we didn’t mention in this article?
 Let us know in the comments!

 Like it?
 Pin it.